odrinl/API-project-Dutch-Word/README.md

 ### Nice to have

-1. translations to Ukrainian, Russian, Arabic, Tigrinya, Turkish
+1. translations to Urdu, Russian, Arabic, Tigrinya, Turkish
 2. NL-NL explanation (as in Van Dale dictionary)

 ### Additional ideas (for future)